Skip to content

 • What if I want to spend some time with my pet before you take them for cremation?

 Our doctor will typically give you a few minutes alone together, but you can ask for more time if you wish.
-Your appointment is scheduled for an hour and a half total, and you are welcome to use some of that extra time for grieving if you need to.
+Your appointment is scheduled for an hour total, and you are welcome to use some of that extra time for grieving if you need to.

 If you need longer, we may be able to come back at a later time to retrieve your pet for an extra charge.
 We would recommend no longer than 24 hours later.
 Because of the extra logistics, please let us know in advance if you want this option.